kbase/dts/README.md

 docker run -d -p 9000:9000 -p 9001:9001 -e "MINIO_ROOT_USER=minioadmin" -e "MINIO_ROOT_PASSWORD=minioadmin" minio/minio server /data --console-address ":9001"
 ```

-Then, and you can run these tests as you would any other Go project:
+Then you can run these tests as you would any other Go project:

 ```
 go test ./...